 Anyone who lives, works or attends school in Ventura can become a member of CAPS Media.
 Also, anyone who is a member of a nonprofit organization in Ventura County may be a member.
-Membership fees for an individual are $25.00 for an entire year.
-The annual membership fee for organizations, such as community service, nonprofit, and faith-based organizations is $75.00 which includes four people with member privileges.
+Membership fees for an individual are suggested $40.00 for an entire year.
+The annual membership fee for organizations, such as community service, nonprofit, and faith-based organizations is suggested $100.00 which includes four people with member privileges.

 CAPS Media’s mission is to create an engaged and informed community through participation in electronic media.